juliatessler/P_IA368DD_2023S1-colbertv2-ptbr/README.md

 ### Generating triples with distillation

 You'll need a BM25 index.
 This can be achieved by following the steps from [mMARCO](https://github.com/unicamp-dl/mMARCO#bm25-baseline-for-portuguese).
+You'll also need the `portuguese_queries.train.tsv` file.
 If you follow the same paths to save data, you can simply run:

 ```
 python generate_dataset.py